iredmail/dockerized/README.md

 touch iredmail.conf
 ```

-Check default settings in file `env.defaults`, if there's any setting you want
+Check default settings in file `default_settings.conf`, if there's any setting you want
 to change, please write the parameter in file `iredmail.conf` with proper value.

-For example, MySQL root password is set to `secret` in env file `env.defaults`:
+For example, MySQL root password is set to `secret` in env file `default_settings.conf`:

 ```
 MYSQL_ROOT_PASSWORD=secret